 Another critical update period occurs between 8th to 9th grade, as students are transitioning into high school.
 This phase often involves career matching activities and the beginning of resume development.

 As the student progresses to 12th grade, the focus of the ILP may shift to more refined career planning activities.
-It is a time when life goals and postsecondary education options should be a central part of discussions with school counselors, paving a clear path toward the student's future.
+It is a time when life goals and postsecondary education options should be a central part of discussions with school counsellors, paving a clear path toward the student's future.

 During these transition periods, the ILP serves as a dynamic and student-directed planning and monitoring tool.
 It aids in tracking academic progress, while also allowing for the reflection and setting of personal goals, ensuring a well-rounded educational experience.